fncokg/pandoc-tex-numbering/README.md

 Equations under multiline environments (specified by metadata `multiline-environments` ) such as `align`, `cases` etc. are numbered line by line, and the others are numbered as a whole block.

 That is to say, if you want the filter to number multiline equations line by line, use `align`, `cases` etc. environments directly.
 If you want the filter to number the whole block as a whole, use `split`, `aligned` etc. environments in the `equation` environment.
+In multiline environments, **`\nonumber` commands are supported** to turn off the numbering of a specific line.

 For example, as shown in `test_data/test.tex`: